Guide to Writing Text to Image Prompts

 Negative prompts

-Negative prompts are present in AI Generator’s Advanced mode, AI Canvas, and Image Editor (through the Advanced options menu, which you can open by clicking on an icon in the top right of the screen).
+Negative prompts are present in AI Generator’s SD mode, AI Canvas, and Image Editor (through the Advanced options menu, which you can open by clicking on an icon in the top right of the screen).

 You don’t add them in the prompt itself, but in a special “Negative prompt” window, separating each element with a comma (e.g., “cartoon, anime, digital art”).
 These allow you to specify what you don't want to see in your image, which can be particularly useful for refining your results and avoiding unwanted elements.